saurabh260120/edgeai-gst-apps-face-mask-detection/README.md

 In Compilation Section, Choose the compilation parameters from the drop down.
 If accuracy is not priority and only you need to compile to see the result select the "Best Speed Preset".
 After that Hit Start Compiling.
-It will take some good amout of time.
+It will take some good amount of time.

 After Compilation is over, the screen will be something like below image.

 ![plot](images/compiled_model.png)

-Click on **Download the Artifact to PC** to Download the Compied model on the Local PC.
+Click on **Download the Artifact to PC** to Download the Compiled model on the Local PC.

 :o: Note: Download the model to your PC before closing the browser.
 It will not be available when you log in again if you do not download it first.

-The Downloded model will look like this:
+The Downloaded model will look like this:

 ![plot](images/Model_directory.png)